Update: ‘Release date’ section updated.

 The first-ever Lexus GX Hybrid clubs a 2.4-liter turbocharged gas engine with a newly developed direct-shift 8-speed automatic transmission with a front module that integrates an electric motor and a wet clutch.
 The front module is responsible for the usual hybrid electric vehicle functions like starting the engine, EV-mode driving, regenerative braking, etc.

-As we indicated at the beginning of the story, the main purpose of the hybrid system in the Lexus GX is not to reduce fuel costs.
+As we indicated at the beginning of the story, the main purpose of the hybrid system in the Lexus GX is not reducing fuel costs.
 Lexus has given the GX electrical assistance to ensure it “goes where you want to go and returns,” as that is the essence of a full-fledged off-roader.
-Customers will appreciate the reduced fuel consumption when they travel on routes where they may not see a gas station for hundreds of miles.
-Thus, the possibility of being stuck on safaris and other outdoor adventures in remote places because of running out of fuel has been reduced.

 Release date

-The gas-powered GX will go on sale in the U.S. at the end of 2023.
-The Lexus GX Hybrid will follow in 2024, most likely as an MY2025 product.
-Prices for the electrified version may fall in the USD 65,000-70,000 range.
+The gas-powered third-generation Lexus GX has entered its second model year in the U.S. The Lexus GX Hybrid should follow as a MY2026 vehicle, and prices for the electrified version are expected to fall in the USD 75,000-85,000 range.

 DeJuan Ross, Group Vice President and General Manager, Lexus Division, Toyota Motor North America (third-gen Lexus GX world premiere on June 8, 2023)

 The gas model will be available in six grades: Premium, Premium+, Luxury, Luxury+, Overtrail, and Overtrail+.
-The grade line-up of the GX Hybrid will probably be announced closer to launch in 2024.
+The grade line-up of the GX Hybrid will be announced closer to launch.

-We’re hoping that the first-ever Overtrail grade and the feature-packed Overtrail+ grade, targeted at adventurous customers who embrace the outdoor lifestyle and need the ability to tackle any terrain, are included in the GX Hybrid range.
+We’re hoping that the Overtrail grade and the feature-packed Overtrail+, targeted at adventurous customers who embrace the outdoor lifestyle and need the ability to tackle any terrain, are included in the GX Hybrid range.
 These grades pack 33-inch all-terrain tires wrapped around 18-inch wheels, an electronic locking rear differential, a standard aluminum skid plate, and more special features required during serious off-roading.

 Lexus GX sales

 The Lexus NX 450h+ PHEV, the brand’s first plug-in hybrid model, broke cover in June 2021.
 The Lexus RX 450h+ PHEV followed in May 2022.
-The Lexus RZ, the production version of the Lexus LF-Z Electrified concept, is also on sale in America, and will be followed by the Lexus TX three-row SUV later this year.
+The Lexus RZ, the production version of the Lexus LF-Z Electrified concept, is also on sale in America, and it was followed by the Lexus TX three-row SUV, which is optionally available as a plug-in hybrid variant.

 TopElectricSUV says

 GX customers in the U.S. love its V8 engine, which, although not very powerful or torquey, is silky smooth.
-With its so-called tank-like strength and million-mile reliability, it makes for a highly desirable purchase for people who often drive in extreme weather or go overlanding.
+With its so-called tank-like strength and million-mile reliability, it makes for a highly desirable vehicle for people who often drive in extreme weather or go overlanding.
+So it will be interesting to watch how they take to the new downsized engine.

 Built in Tahara (Aichi Prefecture), Japan, it’s also highly regarded for its quality paint and build.
-If you enjoy off-roading with a twist of luxury, the GX provides an excellent entry point with a price of under USD 60,000, making it nearly 30,000 cheaper than the LX.
-The redesigned model should be a little more expensive, though, especially in the Hybrid variant.
+If you enjoy off-roading with a twist of luxury, the GX provides an excellent entry point with a price of around USD 65,000, making it nearly USD 30,000 cheaper than the LX.

-The all-new Lexus GX is probably the company’s final new body-on-frame SUV packing a combustion engine under the hood.
-The redesigned GX makes sense for the small segment of Lexus clients who want their posh SUVs to go anywhere but don’t need something as big or extreme as the LX, allowing it to tackle even more terrain than its predecessor while being less thirsty, thanks to its hybrid-electric powertrain.
+Coming to the GX Hybrid, it fits the bill for that segment of Lexus clients who want their posh SUVs to go anywhere but don’t need something as big or extreme as the LX, allowing it to tackle even more terrain than its predecessor while being less thirsty, thanks to its hybrid-electric powertrain.

 Lexus GX Hybrid FAQs

-What is the Lexus GX Hybrid release date?
+What is the Lexus GX Hybrid’s release date?

-The Lexus GX Hybrid will likely be launched in the U.S. in 2024.
+The GX Hybrid will likely be launched in the U.S. next year.

-What will be the Lexus GX Hybrid price?
+What will be the Lexus GX Hybrid’s price?

 Which SUVs will rival the Lexus GX Hybrid?

-The all-new Lexus GX Hybrid will compete with the BMW X5 and the Land Rover Discovery.
+The GX Hybrid will compete with the BMW X5 and the Land Rover Discovery.